SALE 25% OFF! USE CODE: APRIL AT CHECKOUT

 How to carry a cat with arthritis?

 Carrying a cat with arthritis requires special care, as discomfort can worsen their condition.
+How do you safely lift a cat with joint pain?
+The key is to keep their spine level and avoid putting pressure on the hips or elbows.
 Here are some steps to follow:

 • Approach Calmly: Always approach your cat calmly and gently, as sudden movements can startle them and cause cat joint pain.